hughbien/notebook/ucsc_ext_bioinformatics_tools.md

 ## Why is normalization useful?

 Normalization is done to compare two chips.
 It cleans up the data.
+It lets you see the data better.
+For example, the data might be too compact or too exponential.
+Use the log function to make it linear.

 ## What are the different types of microarrays?